jsutcodes/markdown-converter/README.md

 ## Use Case:
 - Take notes in markdown and easily send embedded in an email
 - Or Easily take markdown and render it into html for browsers/programs that don't support markdown.

+### Notes
+- Things like css psudeo-classes will not work in email (no javascript enabled: i.e. :hover etc)